 INCLUDE LOD This level of detail expressions compute values using the specified dimensions in addition to whatever dimensions are in the view.

-EXCLUDE LOD These levels of detail expressions subtract dimensions from the view level of de
+EXCLUDE LOD These levels of detail expressions subtract dimensions from the view level of detail.

 The box plots are also known as a box-and-whisker plots.
 They show the distribution of values along an axis.
 Boxes indicate the middle 50 percent of the data which is, the middle two quartiles of the data's distribution.
 The remaining 50 percent of data on both sides is represented by lines also called whiskers, to display all points within 1.5 times the interquartile range, which is all points within 1.5 times the width of the adjoining box, or all points at the maximum extent of the data.